meetdottie/dottie-api-docs/README.md

 If you dont wan't to use client credentials as this flow describes, and instead use your own ID prodvider - you can pass a avalid OAuth2 id_token issued from Azure AD or Google Workspace to authenticate against the enpoint in pt 3.
 These requirements need to be met:
 - The user (e-mail) in the id_token needs to be present in the Dottie tenant
 - The Dottie application needs to be approved with your ID provider.
 If your users use already user Azure AD or Google Workspace to login, this has been completed.
+- The audience-claim in the token needs to have the Dottie application ID set.
+Please contact us to recieve the respective providers ID